manschloemark/standup/README.md

 > Being sedentary for long periods of time can cause serious health issues.
 > <br>It's important to take regular breaks to:
-> 1. Stand up, walk around, stretch
+> 1. Stand up and stretch
 > 1. Give your eyes a break from the screen
 > 1. Give your mind a break from your work
 >